GGorany/ImageSelector/README.md

 # ImageSelector

  Image Region Selection Control for Windows WPF MVVM

+ You can get the exact location by clicking and dragging the image.

 ![Test](./Test.gif)

  referenced source code here
 https://github.com/AndrDm/uImage